-An association between the extent of training and shoulder pain has been identified by Pollard49 when evaluating the prevalence of shoulder pain in elite British swimmers.
+An association between the extent of training and shoulder pain has been identified by Pollard when evaluating the prevalence of shoulder pain in elite British swimmers.
 Specifically, he found a correlation between the number of kilometres the athletes swam per week and shoulder pain (p<0.001).
 A study involving German triathletes also noted a significant relationship between the number of weekly training hours and incidence of muscle and tendon injuries (p<0.05).
 Thus, shoulders of the elite swimmer are, in the long-term, susceptible to the continuous overloading associated with overuse activity.
-States of the amount and duration of load on supraspinatus tendons.
+Our study indicates that supraspinatus tendinopathy in swimmers is related to the amount and duration of load on supraspinatus tendons.
 The high incidence of biceps tenderness and A-C joint pain suggest that these areas may also be subject to overload stress in elite swimmers.

-Despite some evidence to the contrary by others, 16 49 these data indicated that specific swimming strokes have little effect in predisposing elite swimmers to shoulder pain.
+Despite some evidence to the contrary by others, these data indicated that specific swimming strokes have little effect in predisposing elite swimmers to shoulder pain.
 In our view, the following diagram more accurately describes what generally happens to cause shoulder pain in elite swimmers.